The Schlieffen Plan to the Christmas Truce: Unpacking 1914's defining events

 However, they were able to stop the German advance at the First Battle of the Marne.

-This battle was fought between September sixth and ninth and ended in a draw, but it was considered to be a victory for the Allies because they were able to stop the German advance into France.
+This battle was fought between September 6th and 9th, and it was a decisive victory for the Allies, led by French General Joseph Joffre, as they successfully halted the German advance.

 Location of the Battle of the Marne